 Studying biomedical sciences means focusing on the acquisition of certain competences.
 A successful biomedical scientist does not only gain the theoretical knowhow but should also be able to apply his/her knowledge in order to communicate, to work in a team consisting of individuals working in different research fields, to efficiently plan experiments,... .

 The biomedical sciences study program consists of three bachelor and two master years.
 In the final year of the bachelor program a first training course, leading to a bachelor exam, will take place.
 During the following master years two extra training courses are at hand of the students: a junior course and a senior course during respectively the first and second master year.
-Master courses comprise research regarding oncology, cardiovascular diseases, fertility, autoimmune diseases such as multiple sclerosis, infectious diseases and neurological diseases such as epilepsy and Alzheimer.
-Students can make a choice out of these courses offered at Hasselt University, Maastricht University, local hospitals, life sciences companies and other research labs in Belgium or abroad.
+Examples of master internships, offered by BIOMED and the hospitals Jessa and ZOL are: research regarding oncology, cardiovascular diseases, fertility, autoimmune diseases such as multiple sclerosis, infectious diseases and neurological diseases such as epilepsy and Alzheimer's disease.
+The internships can take place at the research institutes of Hasselt University and Maastricht University, local hospitals, life sciences companies and other research labs in Belgium or abroad.

 Extra information regarding the educational program of biomedical sciences is available in the study guide of UHasselt.